yangeagle/config/README.md

-# kitty
+# config

-The `kitty` is a configuration file parse module.
+The `config` is a configuration file parse module.

-In `kitty` a new configuration format defined is simple and easy to use, compared to the json format.
+In `config` a new configuration format defined is simple and easy to use, compared to the json format.

 ## configuration syntax